 - 1. New and transfer students must also complete an Application for Admission to East Central Community College.
 Transfer students must submit all previous college transcripts as required by the Admissions policy. - 2.
 Complete the Free Application for Federal Student Aid (FAFSA). - a.
-Complete the FAFSA by choosing one of three filing methods. - Method 1: Apply online at www.fafsa.gov (recommended method) - Method 2: Download and print a PDF FAFSA from www.fafsa.gov (under Filling Out FAFSA Form) to complete and mail Method 3: Request a paper FAFSA by calling the Federal Student Information Center at 1-800-433-3243 to complete and mail - b.
+Complete the FAFSA by choosing one of three filing methods.

+Method 1: Apply online with FSA ID for students (and parent if required) at https://studentaid.gov (select Apply for Aid then Complete the FAFSA - recommended method b.
 List the East Central Community College Code in the "Colleges to Receive Information" section of the FAFSA.
 (Section 5 online or Step 6 PDF or paper FAFSA)